ysharplanguage/FastJsonParser/README.md

 JSONPath support
 ----------------

 Starting with [version 1.9.9.2](https://www.nuget.org/packages/System.Text.Json), [JSONPath](http://goessner.net/articles/JsonPath) is also supported.
-E.g., for a classic sample, in four steps:
+For a classic example, in four steps:

 \#1 :